aspineon/Modularization-of-legacy-code/README.md

 8. Modularization usually removes many unnecessary dependencies between files introduced due to excessive inclusion of files using the #include pre-processor directive.
 Removing these unnecessary dependencies leads to shortening the compilation time and building the system.

+## What are the modularization's assumptions?

+1. The basic assumption of modularization is that the system after modularization and before modularization has identical functionality and interfaces in classes are not changed.
+It is only after modularization that steps are taken to change the code or re-factoring the code.
+The division of the modernization (reconstruction) of the code into two stages (where the first stage is modularization) allows to avoid introducing errors to a greater extent.

+2. It is preferable that the modularized code be integrated with the [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) system, which is used to build code and run tests.

+3. Modularization does not block the simultaneous development of the system.

+4. The modularization process is significantly impeded when global variables or singletons are used in the implementation, which introduce strict global dependencies between classes.